riddleling/iOS-OCR-Server/README.md

 ## Features

-- Upload images through a web page and return the OCR results
+- Upload images through a web interface to instantly get OCR results
 - Provide an upload API that returns OCR results in JSON format

 ## Use cases

-- Building an OCR cluster using iPhones
+- Build an OCR processing cluster using multiple iPhones